markjprice/cs8dotnetcore3/errata.md

   .HasConversion<double>();
 ```
 ## Page 503 - Using Razor class libraries
-In Step 7, if the `MyFeature` folder is missing, then that is caused by an errata in Step 4, where the command:
+In Step 7, if the `Areas` and `MyFeature` folders are missing, then that is caused by an errata in Step 4, where the command:
 ```
 dotnet new razorclasslib
 ```